Beef Bulgogi

 This post may contain affiliate links.
 Read my full disclosure policy.

 Bulgogi, pronounced bool-goh-gee, is a popular Korean barbecue dish that translates to “fire meat.”
-It’s made of thinly sliced marinated meat, typically beef, that is grilled on a barbecue or stovetop griddle.
-Despite its name, bulgogi is not really spicy — “fire” is a reference to the hot cooking surface.
+It’s made of thinly sliced marinated meat, typically beef, that’s grilled on a barbecue or stovetop griddle.
+Despite its name, bulgogi is not really spicy — “fire” refers to the hot cooking surface.
 In many Korean restaurants, tables are outfitted with grills in the center so customers can cook the bulgogi meat themselves and eat it straight from the grill.
 Bulgogi is typically served with steamed rice, lettuce wraps, chili sauce, and other traditional Korean accompaniments.

-Bulgogi is an easy dish to make at home.
+Making bulgogi at home is surprisingly easy.
 In this version, adapted from Cooks Illustrated, I marinate well-marbled ribeye in a mixture of soy sauce, brown sugar, sesame oil, garlic, shallot, ginger, and red pepper flakes.
 Because the meat is thinly sliced, it only needs one hour to marinate (although it’s fine to leave it overnight, too).
 Instead of grilling the meat, which can be tricky unless you have a flat-top grill, I cook it in a cast iron or nonstick pan.
-Just be forewarned: the sound and smell of bulgogi sizzling on the stove will have your family circling the kitchen.
-Conveniently, it cooks in under 10 minutes, so the troops won’t get too restless!
+Heads up: the mouthwatering smell of bulgogi sizzling on the stove will have your family circling the kitchen like hungry wolves.
+Conveniently, it cooks in under 10 minutes, so no one will have to wait too long!

 “Made it to the recipe but doubled the marinade as one reviewer suggested.
 Wow!
 This recipe is delicious!!
 Served it with some Jasmine rice and I can’t wait to make it again!!”